 We use the re-direction approach because of its low overhead.
 To ensure packet ordering even if the system loses all information on the faulty helper node, PostMan needs to maintain sufficient information at the senders and receivers.
-Its basic idea is similar to that of TCP: a sender should buffer a packet until it gets acknowledged and re-send a packet if it does not get acknowledgement in a given amount of time; a receiver should check the sequence numbers in the packets to ensure they are in order.
-Unlike TCP that implements this mechanism in one connection, PostMan needs to implement this mechanism across different connections because when a helper fails, the client needs to re-connect to a new helper.
+Its basic idea is similar to that of TCP: a sender should buffer a packet until it gets acknowledged and re-send a packet if it does not get acknowledgment in a given amount of time; a receiver should check the sequence numbers in the packets to ensure they are in order.
+Unlike TCP that implements this mechanism in one connection, PostMan needs to implement this mechanism across different connections, because when a helper fails, the client needs to reconnect to a new helper.

-On one hand, we observe that many applications have already implemented such mechanism.
+On one hand, we observe that many applications have already implemented such a mechanism.
 The fundamental reason they choose to do so instead of relying on TCP is that they are designed to tolerate machine failures: in this case, a node needs to connect to other nodes and face the same problem as PostMan.
 For these systems, PostMan can utilize the application's mechanism directly.

 On the other hand, for applications that do not have this mechanism, PostMan provides a general solution.
-To ensure packets will not be lost, PostMan library at senders1 will buffer packets until it receives acks from receivers, like the TCP protocol does.
+To ensure packets will not be lost, PostMan library at senders will buffer packets until it receives acks from receivers, as the TCP protocol does.
 Since the underlying layer maintains separate TCP connections between the senders and the helper nodes, and between the helper nodes and the receivers, the key to avoid data loss is to coordinate the underlying ack mechanisms: after receiving a packet from a sender, the helper node should not send the ack to the sender until it has got ack from the receiver.
 We modify the TCP implementation at the helper nodes to realize this mechanism.
 Since Postman targets small packets, delaying acks and sending them in burst should have little impact on congestion control.

 When a helper fails, a sender may not receive acks for its outgoing packets, so it may decide to reconnect to another helper and retransmit those packets through the new helper.
+In this case, since the receiver may have already received these packets (acks may be lost due to helper failure), these packets may be duplicated or re-ordered.
+To prevent such abnormality, PostMan libraries at the sender and the receiver maintain additional information to detect duplicate or out-of-order packets.